gregl83/redis-commands/README.md

 ### Priority Lists

 Custom Redis data type that is comprised of a keyspace of lists that are ordered by priority.
-Priority lists are native Redis Lists with all the standard [List Commands](http://redis.io/commands#list).
+Priority lists (plist) are native Redis Lists with all the standard [List Commands](http://redis.io/commands#list).

 #### PLPUSH key priority value [value ...]